-How does the app provide value?
+How did the app provide value?

 This is what I would ask, but this was not important to me in the first place.
 The habit of writing down the name of a person I meet, was not new to me.
 I used Evernote or some other note-taking tool.
 And turning my use-case into an app was the simplest idea for my next product I could think of.